jeremysimons/unchained-ext-to-plugin/readme.md

-# this does not work at this time due to ext.to's bot protection.
+# It does not work at this time due to ext.to's bot protection.

 # EXT.TO Plugin for Unchained Android